-Use the sections below to learn how to use the various aspects of the Eye on Calderdale website.
+Use the links to the left to select a category then browse through the sections below to learn how to use the website.

 How Do I Use the Map?

 By default, the map shows traffic speed and the location of the Environment Agency's river gauges (and during a flood warning any Flood Alerts).

 The road colours indicate the speed of traffic on the road.

 - Green means there are no traffic delays

 - Orange means there's a medium amount of traffic

 - Red means there are traffic delays.
 The more red, the slower the speed of traffic on the road.